stefanGT44/Concurrent-Keyword-Counter/README.md

 ### Directory crawler:
 This component recursively scans directories, that the user provided, for text corpuses (directories with a prefix "corpus_" which contain text files). <br>
 After finding a corpus a new Job is created and submitted to the Job queue.<br>
-The last modified value of corpus directories is tracked, so if a directory has been modified, it is scanned again. <br>
+The last modified value of corpus directories is tracked, so if a directory has been modified, it is scanned again (new jobs are created). <br>
 After finishing a scan cycle the component pauses (duration specified in the config file) before starting the next scan.

 ### Job (blocking) queue: